geekscodelab/heimdall/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
+3. Run the following to set up development environment:
+    ```bash
+    pre-commit install
+    pre-commit install --hook-type commit-msg
+    ```
-3. Commit your changes with clear and descriptive commit messages.
+4. Commit your changes with clear and descriptive commit messages.
-4. Submit a pull request for review.
+5. Submit a pull request for review.

 ### Support